Radiotherapy Treatment Suite

 Radiotherapy Planning.
 Your first appointment will be for radiotherapy planning.
 This will involve having a planning CT scan in the Colney Centre.
 Your consultant will use these x-ray images to precisely pin-point the area to be treated.
 This appointment will take 30-60 minutes.

 Radiotherapy Treatment.
-Treatment usually begins within two weeks of radiotherapy planning.
-Each treatment session takes no longer than 30 minutes (the actual radiatian dose only takes a few minutes of this session).
+Each treatment session takes approximately 15 minutes (the actual radiation dose only takes a few minutes of this session).
 A course of treatment can vary in length from a single session to several weeks of treatment, attending on a daily basis.
-Throughout your treatment you will be reviewed regularly by either your consultant or the Information and Support Radiographer.
+Throughout your treatment you will be reviewed regularly by either your consultant or a trained clinic radiographer.